 We are grateful for the support we receive through the Lois and Julian Brodsky Music Education Fund; the Paul M. Angell Family Foundation; the Cassett, Connelly, Dolfinger-McMahon, and Presser Foundations; the Hirsig Family Fund; and countless donors.

 Free children’s concerts introduce the next generation to chamber music through our partnership with the Free Library of Philadelphia.
-ECCO, Time for Three, the Dalí String Quartet, and the Chestnut Brass Quintet have engage with over 300 students from schools across the city each year.
+ECCO, Time for Three, the Dalí String Quartet, and the Chestnut Brass Quintet have engaged with over 300 students from schools across the city each year.

 "The students had a great time and it was a new experience for them.
 One of my 7th grade students actually surprised me when she said that she had never heard of Beethoven.
 This was a much needed field trip for them.
 Thank you so much again for making it possible to give my students this experience." — Tanya L. Powell